debabratamishra/debabratamishra.github.io/_posts/2025-04-02-keyvalue-caching.md

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/images/keyvaluecache_main.png" alt="Key-Value Cache" style="max-width: 80%; height: auto;">
   <p style="font-style: italic; font-size: 0.9em; text-align: center;">Figure 1: Comparison of text generation with and without KV caching.
 In the upper panel (no cache), key and value vectors are recalculated at every step, leading to redundant computations.
-In contrast, the lower panel (with cache) reuses previously stored key and value vectors from the cache, eliminating recomputation and enabling faster inference.<sup><a href="https://sebastianraschka.com/blog/2025/coding-the-kv-cache-in-llms.html">[2]</a></sup></p>
+In contrast, the lower panel (with cache) reuses previously stored key and value vectors from the cache, eliminating recomputation and enabling faster inference.<sup><a href="https://sebastianraschka.com/blog/2025/coding-the-kv-cache-in-llms.html">[Source : Understanding and Coding the KV Cache in LLMs from Scratch by Sebastian Raschka]</a></sup></p>
 </div>

 ### Transformer architecture overview